Ara225/ara225.DynamoDBUserStore/README.md

 # Getting Setup
 ## DynamoDB Tables
-You need to have at least one DynamoDB tables set up: one for users and one for roles, if you're using roles, with a string type partition key called Id.
+You need to have at least one DynamoDB table set up to store users.
+If you want to use roles, you'll need one for that also.
+The tables need to have a string type partition key called Id.
 This project doesn't use secondary indexes at the moment.

 ## Project Setup
 I'm going to assume you're using a freshly bootstrapped ASP .NET Core MVC project with authentication enabled and the options for individual user accounts stored in app are enabled.
 All this work has already been done in the sample.
 Feel free to submit an issue if you have problems.